HarshShinde0/Tensorflow-Torch-CUDA-WSL-22.04/README.md

-# Tensorflow-Torch-CUDA-WSL-22.04 -- GPU
-# Install TensorFlow GPU on WSL2 Ubuntu 24.04 (Windows 10/11) | CUDA, cuDNN, TensorRT & PyTorch
+# Install TensorFlow GPU on WSL2 Ubuntu 24.04 (Windows 10/11) | CUDA, cuDNN, TensorRT & PyTorch -- GPU

 ## Prerequisites
 Ensure you have the latest version of WSL2 and Ubuntu 24.04 installed.
 Also, make sure you have Windows 10/11 with the latest updates.